ioccc-src/winner/1998/df/README.md

 code in the comments.
 And of course there is code that doesn't do anything but will crash the program if it is removed (just like those comments I mentioned above).
-Additionally, since you said you'd be preprocessing entries ignoring includes I figured I should use some more of them instead of other obfuscation methods.
+Additionally, since you said you'd be preprocessing entries ignoring `#include`s I figured I should use some more of them instead of other obfuscation methods.
 Did I mention that preprocessed or beautified sources will crash or hang your system?
 The program will also crash on non-ASCII machines.